 Make your own crisis kit!

-(Preferably in 500g – 1kg packs)
+(Preferably in 500g – 1kg packages)

 Instructions:

-Main hazards of long-term food storage
+Main dangers with long-term food storage

 15kg of dried white rice contains about 55 000 kcal.
 100g of dried rice – 350-370 kcal.
 Sounds like a lot, but for a family of 4, that’s about 7 days’ supply.

-- 1 bucket = 28 days’ supply for one adult.
+- 1 container = 28 days’ supply for one adult.

-- 1 bucket = 7 days’ supply for 4 people.
+- 1 container = 7 days’ supply for 4 people.

 A family of 4 would need to put together 2 of these buckets in order to get two weeks’ food.
 For example, one bucket of dried rice and one bucket of dried lentils/beans.